cheesasaurus/v-rising-castle-heart-police/README.md

 ## Commands

 `.territory-info` (`.ti` for short) will give you information about the territory your character is currently in.
-Useful for configuring custom scores for each territory.
+- Useful for players to check how many points a territory is worth.

 ## Basic Config